YuukanOO/uniformcss.com/get-started/modules/wrapper.md

 ---
 title: Wrapper
+description: Learn about the Wrapper module and how you can customize it.
 date: 1000-01-04
 ---

+## About Button Module

+The Wrapper module is an optional pre-built component that provides `max-width` set containerization to your page layout.

-{% include shortcodes/chapter, text: 'Modules', color: 'red' %}
+{% include shortcodes/video, id: 'GUQqC8abh6Y' %}

+---

 ## Wrapper Module

-The Wrapper module is an optional pre-built component that provides `max-width` set containerization to your page layout.
+To apply this module assign the class `wrapper` to your element.

 ```html
 <div class="wrapper">